 In addition to her prolific work as a poet, Audre Lorde also made significant contributions to feminist criticism.
 She did this by highlighting the fact that feminism, at the time, was looking exclusively at the white, heterosexual experience, and in doing so, was othering lesbians and women of colour and becoming an exclusionary force as a result.
 In order to truly be effective, she argued, feminism needed to look at, and value, the experiences of all women, not just one type of woman, and it needed to acknowledge what she dubbed the “hierarchy of oppression.”
 This argument, beautifully depicted, among other places, in her book Sister Outsider, became a shaping influence in the development of both feminist theory and intersectionality.

 In Lorde’s “Age, Race, Class, and Sex: Women Redefining Difference,” she writes: “Certainly there are very real differences between us of race, age, and sex.
 But it is not those differences between us that are separating us.
-It is rather our refusal to recognize those differences, and to examine the distortions which result from our misnaming them and their effects upon human behavior and expectation.”
-More specifically she states: “As white women ignore their built-in privilege of whiteness and define women in terms of their own experience alone, then women of color become ‘other’.”
+It is rather our refusal to recognize those differences, and to examine the distortions which result from our misnaming them and their effects upon human behaviour and expectation.”
+More specifically she states: “As white women ignore their built-in privilege of whiteness and define women in terms of their own experience alone, then women of colour become ‘other’.”

 Self-identified as “a forty-nine-year-old Black lesbian feminist socialist mother of two,” Lorde is considered as “other, deviant, inferior, or just plain wrong” in the eyes of the normative “white male heterosexual capitalist” social hierarchy.
 “We speak not of human difference, but of human deviance,” she writes.
-In this respect, her ideology coincides with womanism, which “allows Black women to affirm and celebrate their color and culture in a way that feminism does not.”
+In this respect, her ideology coincides with womanism, which “allows Black women to affirm and celebrate their colour and culture in a way that feminism does not.”

 “I have a duty to speak the truth as I see it and to share not just my triumphs, not just the things that felt good, but the pain, the intense, often unmitigating pain.”